KevinVerre/kevins-guide-to-git/README.txt

-Topic -1.
-Commands you should know.
+Topic B. Commands you should know.

 git “command” --help
      Git will show you the Help page for the command if you add --help